oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A program satisfies the "CSAF Basic Validator" conformance profile if the program:

-* reads documents and performs a check against the JSON schema.
+* reads documents and performs a check against the JSON schema, including also the format validation (cf. section [sec](#format-validation)).
 * performs all tests of the preset `mandatory` as given in section [sec](#presets-defined-through-test-subsections).
 * does not change the CSAF Documents.
 * satisfies those normative requirements in section [sec](#presets) that are designated as applying to CSAF Validators.